theocjr/social-media-forensics/README.md

 * `classification`: code to learn a model and run a classifier.
 * `experiment_scripts`: examples of scripts to run the code in the above directories.
 * `char-grams_analysis`: code and scripts related to analysis of different char-grams.
+* `utils`: utility code like scripts for installing required libraries.

 Each Python program has a `-h/--help` command-line option that presents an usage explanation describing each option meaning.